ringcentral/ringcentral-api-docs/docs/team-messaging/manual/attachments.md

 !!! note "What to be aware of when using message attachments"
     * All fields except `text` have a character limit of 300 bytes.
+    * The cummulative size limit for all attachments is 1.5M bytes.
     * "Glipdown," a RingCentral flavor of Markdown, provides some text formatting options (bold, italics, links, etc.)

 ## Posting Messages via the REST API